cmaurer/angularjs-graphite/README.md

 How can it be abstracted out to something less repetitive?

+API URL Builder
+Given a set of servers, formulas, build the corresponding url's

+**Incremental Query**
+ - Ability to cache results and only query a smaller amount of time
+ - For example
+    for a multi-time period query, cache the results from the first request on subsequent requests, only query for the last n-period(s) of time combine the results back into one complete result

+The goal is to reduce the number of calls to graphite.

 **Aggregation, Parallelization, Routing**
  - Route requests to specific servers for improved performance